Audio Playback

 Audio Playback mode

-Single-playback mode - only a single audio can be reproduced at a time (default in Channel component).
-Concurrent-playback mode - multiple audios can be reproduced at the same time
+Single-playback mode: only one audio at a time (default in Channel).
+Concurrent-playback mode: multiple audios can play at once.

 Building Audio Components